Show kids where the body’s energy comes from and how important sleep and relaxation are for being active.

 What Does Having Energy Mean?

 Lead a class discussion about how students look and feel when their energy is low.
 Follow with a discussion about how students look and feel when they have all the energy they need.
-Tell students they need to recharge by sleeping and relaxing, which gives them the energy they need to be active!
+Tell students that their bodies need to recharge by sleeping and relaxing to have the energy they need to be active!

 Time: 20 Minutes